y-ishida/gtk--3-stack-win/README.md

 # gtk-3-stack-win

 This is set of shell scripts to build a Windows dynamic link libraries (DLL) stack of gtk+3 for cross compiling on Linux.
-Builded artifacts are used for cross compiling application that based on gtk+3 and running on a Windows OS.
+Built artifacts are used for cross compiling application that based on gtk+3 and running on a Windows OS.